One of the questions I receive most often about short fiction is: “How can I sell my short story?”

 What’s his goal?
 To keep his parents together.

-What stops him achieving this goal?
+What stops him from achieving this goal?
 His parents.
 They’ve split and have no intention of reconciling.

 If you’re a beginning short fiction writer, kickstart every short story with emotion